rajasoun/otel-adot-xray-k3d-spike/README.md

 1. Run the command `bootstrap/aws-otel-collector/local/otel-docker-runner.sh` to strat aws-otel-collector in a docker container.
 1. Run the command `go run hello-service/main.go` to strat go lang hello-service.
 1. Run the command `http http://hello.local.gd` and `http http://hello.local.gd/otel` to access the hello-service.
+1. Visit the AWS X-Ray Console: Navigate to the AWS X-Ray console to view the traces and metrics collected from the hello-service.
+Ensure that the AWS region is set to `us-west-2` and the time range is set to `Last 5 minutes` as specified `bootstrap/aws-otel-collector/config.yaml`.